 Mistake #3: Not testing the live streaming equipment beforehand

-Let say, you bought a professional-grade live streaming software solution and other equipment, and you are all set for the event happening the next day.
+Let say, you bought a professional-grade live streaming software and other equipment, and you are all set for the event happening the next day.

-However, the next day you find that the internet speed at the venue is not enough to start a live stream.
+However, the next day you find that internet speed at the venue is not enough to start a live stream.

-In this situation, the whole plan would just fail, or you would be streaming with an extremely choppy video quality.
+In this situation, the whole plan would just fail, or you would be streaming with extremely choppy video quality.

-Run a complete test of your equipment in the most strained environments to make sure they would not fail you on actual day:
+Run a complete test of your equipment in the most strained environments to make sure they would not fail you on an actual day:

 - Test the camera and other devices.